 Prosthetic Prosthetic Prosthetic Prosthetic Prosthetic Prosthetic Prosthetic Prosthetic Prosthetic

-Our experienced clinicians provide advanced custom orthotics and prosthetic services designed to restore mobility, independence and confidence, helping every patient regain their function and enjoy life again.
+Our experienced clinicians provide advanced custom orthotics and partial foot prosthetic services designed to restore mobility, independence and confidence, helping every patient regain their function and enjoy life again.

 Comprehensive Prosthetic and Orthotic Services

 Losing part of a foot changes far more than appearance.
 It affects balance, gait, pressure distribution, footwear choices and long-term joint health.
-For many people, the goal after a partial foot amputation is simple and deeply practical: to walk comfortably, safely and with confidence again.
+For many people, the goal after a partial foot amputation or half foot amputation is simple and deeply practical: to walk comfortably, safely and with confidence again.

 What Are Toe Fillers?

 Toe fillers are custom devices designed to replace the missing portion of the forefoot and support the residual foot inside a shoe.
 Many patients hear the term prosthetic toe fillers and assume they are cosmetic inserts.
-In reality, well-designed devices are highly functional medical prostheses.
+In reality, a properly designed prosthetic half foot or toe filler is a highly functional medical prosthesis.

 A proper toe filler helps to: